Indefiable/Nodule-Segmentation/paper/paper.md

 ---

 ## Pixel Categorization
+ ![An image of the pixel color distribution.
+The x axis is the green value and the y axis is the red value.
+The drawn colors are the labels those pixels are given (gree, mixed, or red).
+ \label{fig:Figure 1}](colors.png)

 Once all nodule pixels have been located, they are separated into three arrays based on their red and green values.
-They are classified using the lines shown in.
+They are classified using the lines shown in\autoref{fig:Figure 1}.
 Notably, there is a curvature when graphing red vs. green values.

 - **Mixed nodule pixels** are found in the center of the curves (yellow pixels where red and green mix).